AlexandreChaussard/AdvancedPet-Wiki/README.md

 This plugin requires the following dependencies to work :
 - ModelEngine r2.2.0 at least
 - MythicMobs compatible with ModelEngine r2.2.0 (see dev builds)
-- WorldGuard & WorldEdit (for flag management)
+- (optional if you wan the custom flags) WorldGuard & WorldEdit

 # Overview